rharrison891/Future.UX/README.md

 Minimal boilerplate – just define your fields & methods, the generator does the rest.

 Fully compatible with XAML bindings and CommandParameter.

+## Installation

+Install the packages:

+      Install-Package Future.UX.MVVM
+      Install-Package Future.UX.SourceGenerators

+## Example

+      public partial class Person
+      {
+          private string? __firstName;
+          private string? __lastName;
+          // Computed property
+          public string FullName => $"{FirstName} {LastName}";
+      }

+Even with just this, the generator will create the FirstName and LastName properties with INotifyPropertyChanged and also update FullName automatically when FirstName or LastName changes.

+No need for additional usings or attributes.
+Just use the __ prefix and the generator does the rest.

 ## Contributing